'Gran Turismo' takes weekend box office crown over 'Barbie' after all

 On Sunday, “ Gran Turismo” appeared to be neck-and-neck with Warner Bros.'
 “Barbie,” now in its sixth weekend, with both hovering just over $17 million.
 But Monday actuals reported by the studios provided a clear winner: “Gran Turismo” ended up with $17.4 million from North American theaters against “Barbie’s” $15.1 million.

-As is usually the case with new wide releases, “Gran Turismo’s” total also included earnings from Thursday night pre-shows ($1.4 million).
+As is usually the case with new wide releases, the “Gran Turismo” total also included earnings from Thursday night pre-shows ($1.4 million).
 More unconventionally, however, Sony also factored in $3.9 million from other preview screenings (or “sneaks”) held before Thursday — a less commonly used but still standard practice.

 “Gran Turismo” was originally set for a wide release on Aug.
 11, but with actors unable to help promote the film as the actors strike stretches on, Sony pivoted and instead opted for limited preview screenings and fan events for two weeks, leading up to a national rollout this past weekend.